-An applicant may request a modification of the requirements of this Section.
-The Planning Official shall review a modification request, and when deemed appropriate, issue a Modification Request Approval in conjunction with approval of the applicable development permit.
+An applicant may request a modification of the requirements of this Section subsection.
+The Planning Official shall consider the Modification Request in conjunction with approval of the applicable development permit.
 The requirements for requesting such a modification are identical to those listed above for a Type 1 wetland with the following exceptions:

-- 1. In Primary Basins, the modification shall not affect more than 50% of the wetland on the subject property; and - 2.
+- a.
+In Primary Basins, the modification shall not affect more than 50% of the wetland on the subject property; and - b.
 In Secondary Basins, the modification may affect all of the wetland on the subject property.

-Decisions on requests to modify Type 3 Wetlands may be appealed in accordance with Section XVI of this Chapter.
+Decisions on requests to modify Type 3 Wetlands may be appealed in accordance with Section 90.160.

-H. Compensatory Mitigation Ratios.
-All approved impacts to regulated wetlands require compensatory mitigation so that the goal of no net loss of wetland function, value, and acreage may be achieved.
+4. Compensatory Mitigation - All approved impacts to regulated wetlands require compensatory mitigation so that the goal of no net loss of wetland function, value, and acreage may be achieved.
 Mitigation shall be implemented through the creation of wetlands (from non-wetland areas) or through the restoration of wetlands (from uplands that were formerly wetlands).
 The following mitigation ratios (the ratio of the mitigated area to the impacted area) shall apply: